 A Maine marriage license is required for a marriage to be solemnized in Maine.

-Marriages may be performed by notaries public, ministers, priests and rabbis, as well as members of the Maine Bar.
-There must be two witnesses.
-The witnesses need not have special qualifications, but they must be old enough to understand what they are witnessing.
+Marriages may be performed by notaries public, ministers, religious officials, as well as members of the Maine Bar, in front of two witnesses.

 The Steps to Marriage

-- Submit the forms to the appropriate Town Clerk.
+- Submit the forms to the Town Clerk.
 If there was a previous marriage, you must provide the Clerk with certified proof of how that marriage ended, i.e. certified divorce papers or a certified death certificate (These are required to be certified and have a raised seal).
-You must also provide the Clerk with identification, as well as a $40.00 fee.
+You must also provide the Clerk with identification and the $40.00 fee.

-- The marriage license is generated with the information provided on the “Intention of Marriage” worksheet.
-Once the marriage license is prepared it should be checked carefully by the applicant for accuracy and needs to be signed by both the bride and groom.
+- The marriage license is generated with the exact information provided on the Marriage Intentions forms.
+Once the marriage license is prepared it will be checked carefully by the applicant for accuracy and signed by both parties.

-- The Intention of marriage license application form must be submitted ahead of the license issue date in order to allow time to enter information into the database.
-Both parties must be present at the time The marriage license is issued.
+- The Marriage Intentions forms must be submitted ahead of the license issue date in order to allow time to enter information into the database.
+Both parties must be present at the time the marriage license is issued.

-- Within 7 days after the ceremony, the person performing the ceremony returns the license to the clerk that issued it.
+- Within 7 days after the ceremony, the person performing the ceremony must return the license..
 After this filing, you may obtain a certified marriage certificate for a fee of $15.00 for the first copy ($6.00 for each additional copy).
-This certificate will be needed to change social security status, name on driver’s license, etc.